 Digital screen on device

 The Editors' Choice winner needs to be comprehensive, representative, and well-made.
 It needs to do all one would expect of the category, and then some.
 It needs to do so elegantly and cleanly.
 By these criteria, the Fitbit One

 was an easy choice for our highest honor in this particular category.
 It is the only product in the review that tracks steps, distance, and sleep while showing that information on both a smartphone app and on the device itself.
 Its accuracy is satisfactory, and the ease of use is well refined.
-The main drawback we found, as compared to the other products we assessed, is the need to periodically recharge the battery; the Fitbit One requires recharging about once a week.
-Beside the battery concern, which is admittedly minor, the FitBit One validates our overall scoring matrix by topping the charts.
-At first glance we liked it the most, and our scoring rubric brought it out on top.
+The main drawback we found, as compared to the other products we assessed, is the need to recharge the battery periodically; the Fitbit One requires recharging about once a week. number the battery concern, which is admittedly minor, the Fitbit One validates our overall scoring matrix by topping the charts.
+At first glance, we liked it the most, and our scoring rubric brought it out on top.
 That is the way it should be.